ulumuri/libcompetitive/README.md

 # libcompetitive

-A C++ header-only library with snippets useful for Competitive Programming.
+A C++ header-only library with snippets useful (and not only) for Competitive Programming.

 ## Example usage